Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 ## **Flowrate Test**

 Create a 25mmx25mmx25mm cube in your slicer.
-Set your slicer to vase mode, and take note of your external perimeter line width.
+Set your slicer to Spiral Vase mode, and take note of your external perimeter line width.
 You should be printing an object similar to the following.

 ![Flowtest-Example](Example_Pictures/Flowrate-Test/Flowrate_Test.png)